-Research highlights impact of sexual violence on employeesApril 3rd, 2014 in Health /
+Research highlights impact of sexual violence on employeesApril 3, 2014 in Medicine & Health / Health

 A new study by researchers from UNSW's Gendered Violence Research Network highlights how sexual assault and child sex abuse can impact employees in the workplace, whether or not the violence takes place at work.